sardemff7/git-eventc/README.md

     https://example.com:8080/TestProjectGroup/TestProject
     https://example.com/webhook/TestProjectGroup/TestProject (behind Apache ProxyPass)

-#### Travis CI

-git-eventc-webhook can produce events for Travis CI builds.
-These events will be of the `ci-build` category, and are: `success`, `failure`, `error`.

-They share the base set of data of the `scm` events.
-Builds triggered from a Pull Request will have the following additional data:

-* `pr-number`: The number of the Pull Request
-* `pr-title`: The title of the Pull Request
-* `pr-url`: The URL of the Pull Request

 #### Secrets

 git-eventc-webhook has secret support.
 In your GitHub WebHook configuration, you can specify a secret.